tataton/tau_code_challenge_5/README.md

 ##Database
 If you follow the naming guidelines above for your Collection, there is no need to submit any information about your database.

+#Challenge Grading Guidelines

+##Reinforcement Needed
+1 - Individual was missing many logic components to show that the group was on the path to completion.
+Code is generally unorganized and difficult to follow.
+Note that a grading instructor can use their own discretion to make the call on 'close' submissions.
+Meaning that an instructor can grade an 'almost complete' assessment as a 2 if their are indicators that the student would have gotten the assessment done with more time, or perhaps forgot some small syntactically.

+##Meets Expectations
+2 - Individual was able to successfully complete the challenge based on the requirements of the project.
+Code is generally well organized.
+Variable and Function names are descriptive of what their purpose is.

+##Above Expectations
+3 - Same as 2, but also includes: Abstraction is used in such a way that the application is modular where appropriate.

+##Challenge-Specific Considerations
+1. Incomplete; doesn't run.
+Missing an entire View, Controller, or no client side routing.
+2. Complete.
+All features work as expected.
+3. Complete.
+Used a Factory or had excellent styling added.